 About the UM IBC

-The University of Mississippi Institutional Biosafety Committee (IBC) oversees compliance with university, local, state, and federal regulations governing biological safety and security, in compliance with the NIH Guidelines for Research Involving Recombinant DNA Molecules.
-Oversight areas include:
+The University of Mississippi Institutional Biosafety Committee (IBC) oversees compliance with university, local, state, and federal regulations governing biological safety and security, in compliance with the NIH Guidelines for Research Involving Recombinant DNA Molecules

-The IBC is charged with protecting UM faculty, staff, students, and visitors during research-related activities and has the authority and obligation to approve research and halt any activity deemed to be unsafe by the committee.
+The IBC has the authority and obligation to approve research involving biological agents and halt any activity deemed to be unsafe by the committee.

 Membership

-Members are appointed by the Vice Chancellor for Research and Sponsored Programs.
+Members are appointed by the Vice Chancellor for Research and Economic Development.
 The committee meets the NIH requirements for membership and has no less than 5 members with varying backgrounds to enable the committee to completely and adequately review UM research activities involving potentially biohazardous materials.

 Activities